prometheus/docs/content/docs/specs/remote_write_spec_2_0.md

 * a `Remote-Write` is the name of this Prometheus protocol.
 * a `Protocol` is a communication specification that enables the client and server to transfer metrics.
-* a `Proto Message` refers to the [content type](https://www.rfc-editor.org/rfc/rfc9110.html#name-content-type) definition of the data structure for this Protocol.
+* a `Proto Message` (or Protobuf Message) refers to the [content type](https://www.rfc-editor.org/rfc/rfc9110.html#name-content-type) definition of the data structure for this Protocol.
 Since the specification uses [Google Protocol Buffers ("protobuf")](https://protobuf.dev/) exclusively, the schema is defined in a ["proto" file](https://protobuf.dev/programming-guides/proto3/) and represented by a single Protobuf ["message"](https://protobuf.dev/programming-guides/proto3/#simple).
 * a `Wire Format` is the format of the data as it travels on the wire (i.e. in a network).
 In the case of Remote-Write, this is always the compressed binary protobuf format.
 * a `Sender` is something that sends Remote-Write data.
 * a `Receiver` is something that receives Remote-Write data.